picodotdev/alis/site/content/index.markdown

         <li><a href="https://github.com/picodotdev/alis/issues">Create issues</a> with new features</li>
         <li>Send <a href="https://github.com/picodotdev/alis/pulls">pull requests</a></li>
         <li>Share it in social networks, forums, create a blog post or video about it</li>
+        <li>Send me an email, I like to read that the script is being used and is useful :).
+Which are your computer specs, which is your alis configuration, if is your personal or working computer, if all worked fine or some suggestion to improve the script</li>
+        <li>Consider to make a <a href="#donations">small donation</a></li>
       </ul>
     </div>
   </div>